zamarise/startnow-node101-express-server/README.md

 ## Development setup

 This app relies on NodeJS for its functionality.
-I recommend using nodemon [nodemon](https://www.npmjs.com/package/nodemon) to run this server.
+I recommend using [nodemon](https://www.npmjs.com/package/nodemon) to run this server.

 ```sh
 npm install -g nodemon